dlesbre/bibtex-autocomplete/README.md

 **How does it find matches?**

-`btac` queries the websites using the entry DOI if known otherwise the title.
+`btac` queries the websites using the entry DOI (if known) or its title.
 So entries that don't have one of those two fields *will not* be completed.
+- DOIs are only used if they can be recognized, so the `doi` field should contain "10.xxxx/yyyy" or an URL ending with it.
-- Titles should be the full title, they are compared excluding case and punctuation, but titles with missing words will not match.
+- Titles should be the full title.
+They are compared excluding case and punctuation, but titles with missing words will not match.
 - If one or more authors are present, entries with no common authors will not match.
 Authors are compared using lower case last names only.
 Be sure to use